ThayalanGR/prime-select/README.md

 [![npm version](https://badge.fury.io/js/prime-select.svg)](https://badge.fury.io/js/prime-select)

-> Replacement for libraries like lodash.memo, fast-memoize, reselect / re-reselect packages ?
+> Replacement for libraries like lodash.memo, fast-memoize, reselect or other caching packages ?

 > **No, Prime Select is a general purpose caching library, used to introduce caching at granular functional level.**